 15Cates Hill Chapel.
 A church with Christian Brethren roots.
 The building has great acoustics, and is often used for musical concerts and events — it is also used for community gatherings/meetings.
 For more information, see their website.

 16Island Pacific School.
 Founded in 1995, this independent school has focused exclusively on meeting the educational needs of adolescents in Grades 6-9.
-Small by design, IPS is a community of 66 students exploring enriched programming that fosters critical inquiry, community engagement, and leadership.
+Small by design, IPS is a community of students and teachers exploring enriched programming that fosters critical inquiry, community engagement, and leadership.
 For more information, see their website.

 17Gas Station.
 You don’t have to leave Bowen Island to get gas or propane for your vehicle!
 Bowen Fuels, who operate the gas station, also provide fuel service to homes and businesses.